bhnirush11/KDD-Group-Project-/README.md

 - This project analyzes flight delay data in order to gain a better understanding of how commercial aviation operates and to anticipate when delays are likely.

 ## Research Questions
-### We've compiled a list of potential questions that the project can answer :
 1) How is the amount of time spent by the flight between Taxi out and wheels off affecting the estimated time of arrival?
 2) On what days of the week and a particular time during that day do we observe the maximum delays in flight time?
 3) While considering landing delay (at destination), how is flight air time affecting delay time?